agelmore/agelmore.github.io/_posts/2015-4-12-SCG-one-cluster.md

 ![Single-copy core genes]({{ site.url }}/images/ref.bowtie.megahit_scg.png)

 I got the script to work.
 Doesn't look like we have a single complete genome here.
-I wonder what COG0200 is since there are so many repeats.
+The two that have a lot of repeats are ribosomal genes which could be repeats in the same strain or different strain.
+Unfortunately, some of the missing cogs should be in Fusobacterium.
+I'm going to do the pipeline on a completely sequenced genome to see how many COGs are present in a genome we know is complete and Fuso.

+##SCG control on completed Fuso genome